MiHoYo: Official gamer forums

-In November 2018, MiHoYo launched its official gamer community Miyoushe (米游社), also known as MiHoYo BBS.
+In November 2018, miHoYo launched its official gamer community Miyoushe (米游社), also known as miHoYo BBS.
 While used to disseminate official game information and event peripherals, it also features practical tools for players, such as calculators and character-building simulations.
-It also serves as a content creation platform for players.
-MiHoYo Forums, the global counterpart of MiHoYo BBS, launched on 16 January 2020.
+Crucially, it serves as a content creation platform for players.

+The global counterpart, initially called miHoYo Forums, launched on 16 January 2020.
 It was announced as the official forum for Genshin Impact.
-Later, it got a new brand, "HoYoLAB."
-The HoYoLAB app had its closed beta testing starting on 1 June 2021, and launched on 15 July.
-In the Chinese forums, the mascot Miyouji (米游姬) was revealed on 30 April 2020.
-Miyouji has different themed costumes following MiHoYo's games, such as Guns Girl Z, Honkai Impact 3rd, Tears of Themis, and Genshin Impact.
-Alongside Miyouji is the rabbit that appears in the forum's logo.
+Later, it got rebranded as "HoYoLAB."
+The HoYoLAB app had begun closed beta testing on 1 June 2021 and officially launched on 15 July.

+In Chinese forums, the mascot Miyouji (米游姬) was revealed on 30 April 2020.
+Miyouji has different themed costumes following miHoYo's games, such as Guns Girl Z, Honkai Impact 3rd, Tears of Themis, and Genshin Impact.
+Miyouji is accompanied by a rabbit that appears in the forum's logo.
 HoYoLAB's mascot is Mimo, who also appears as the logo.

 Tears of Themis

-Tears of Themis is an adventure visual novel game developed and published by MiHoYo that combines romance and detective elements.
+Tears of Themis is an adventure visual novel game developed and published by miHoYo that combines romance and detective elements.
 The game released its first PV on 29 July 2019.
 It started its pre-registration on 29 July 2020, and officially went live on 30 July 2020.
 The game had a closed beta test for its international version in April and May 2021, and opened its pre-registration in June, reaching over 650,000 pre-registrations.
 The game received the Pocket Gamer People's Choice Award in 2022.
 The game takes place in the year 2030, in a sci-fi setting of the fictional city of Stellis.
 The player plays as a female defense lawyer who works with four male love interests to solve cases.

-2020–present: Genshin Impact and HoYoverse era
+2020–2022: Rise to global prominence with Genshin Impact

 When Honkai Impact 3rd went online and achieved a measure of results in September 2016, we began to think—and continued to think for around half a year—about what our next product was going to look like.
 For most of the first half of 2017, we were very anxious.
 What sort of product would we find "exciting" and "out of imagination?"
 So we returned to the beginning, to the question of "what sort of game would we want to play?"
 During that period, the thing we were playing most was open-world games, and these games all featured huge worlds and exploration experiences that surpassed our expectations.
 So, since we want to play these games, and are willing to make this sort of game, why don't we just do it?
 It was with this simple feeling that we began working on this project in 2017.
 But we realized later on that we had greatly underestimated the difficulty of creating an open world.